USMC1941/CS111-Rutgers/Assignments_2019/02_Assignment/README.md

 # Hello, world – 20 course points

 The purpose of this assignment is to introduce you to programming in Java and to familiarize you with the process of preparing and submitting programming assignments.
-You will learn how to use the VScode editor to edit Java files, use the command line to compile and execute your programs, as well as submit your assignment on Autolab.
+You will learn how to use the VSCode editor to edit Java files, use the command line to compile and execute your programs, as well as submit your assignment on Autolab.

-Refer to our Programming Assignments FAQ for instructions on how to install VScode, how to use the command line and how to submit your assignments.
+Refer to our [Programming Assignments FAQ](https://introcs.cs.rutgers.edu/assignment-faq/) for instructions on how to install VSCode, how to use the command line and how to submit your assignments.

 ## Programming
 Write 3 programs and submit on Autolab.